rafaelmrdyn/polymarket-trading-api/README.md

-# Polymarket Backend
+# Polymarket Backend API

-Express.js backend server that provides API endpoints and WebSocket connections for the Polymarket trading platform.
-Features backend signing architecture for secure order management without requiring frontend wallet connections.
+Express.js backend server that provides REST API endpoints and WebSocket connections for trading on Polymarket.
+Features secure backend signing architecture for order management, eliminating the need for client-side wallet connections.

 ## Features

-- 🔐 **Backend Signing**: Secure order signing using private key (no MetaMask required)
+- 🔐 **Backend Signing**: Secure order signing using private key stored on the server
 - 📡 **RESTful API**: Complete API for markets, orders, balances, and trades
 - 🔌 **WebSocket Server**: Real-time updates for orderbooks and user orders
-- 🔗 **Polymarket Integration**: CLOB and Gamma API integration
+- 🔗 **Polymarket Integration**: Full CLOB and Gamma API integration
 - ⛓️ **Blockchain Integration**: Polygon network support with balance queries
 - 🛡️ **Error Handling**: Comprehensive error handling and validation
+- 🚀 **Production Ready**: Built for scalability and reliability

 ## Architecture

-The backend uses a **backend signing architecture** where:
+The server uses a **backend signing architecture** where:
-- Orders are signed on the backend using a private key
+- Orders are signed on the backend using a private key stored securely
-- Frontend sends unsigned order parameters
+- Clients send unsigned order parameters via API
 - Backend handles all signing and submission to Polymarket CLOB
-- No MetaMask or wallet connection required from frontend
+- No client-side wallet connections or MetaMask required
+- Centralized trading logic for easier management and automation

 ### Key Components